 Rules for FreeCell

-Rules for the solitaire FreeCell: A highly strategic, skill-based solitaire where every card is visible from the start.
-99% of deals winnable!
-FreeCell is also known as Napoleon, Kungen or Admirális.
+Rules for the solitaire FreeCell: A skill-based solitaire where every card is visible from the start.
+99% of deals are winnable.
+FreeCell is also known as Napoleon, Kungen or AdmirΓ‘lis.

 About the Game

-The game was invented by Paul Alfille in 1978 and gained enormous popularity when Microsoft included it with Windows starting in 1995.
-FreeCell is played with a standard 52-card deck and typically takes 5-15 minutes to complete.
+The game was created by Paul Alfille in 1978 and became widely known when Microsoft bundled it with Windows from 1995 onwards.
+It is played with a standard 52-card deck and a typical game takes somewhere between 5 and 15 minutes.

 Game Setup

 - Tableau: 8 columns in the center where all 52 cards are dealt face-up.
-The first 4 columns receive 7 cards each, the last 4 receive 6 cards each.
+The first 4 columns get 7 cards each, and the last 4 get 6 cards each.

-- Free Cells: 4 empty spaces in the upper left that can be used for temporary card storage.
+- Free Cells: 4 empty spaces in the upper left used for temporary card storage.

-- Foundations: 4 empty spaces in the upper right where cards must be built up in ascending order from Ace to King by suit.
+- Foundations: 4 empty spaces in the upper right where you build each suit up from Ace to King.

-All cards are visible from the start, giving you complete information to plan your strategy.
+Because all cards are visible from the start, you have everything you need to plan ahead before making your first move.

 Objective

 The goal is to move all 52 cards to the four foundation piles.
-Each foundation must be built up in ascending order (Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King) and contain only cards of the same suit.
+Each foundation must be built up in order (Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King) using only cards of the same suit.

-The game is won when all four foundations are completed with 13 cards each, from Ace to King in the same suit.
+You win when all four foundations are complete, each holding 13 cards from Ace to King in one suit.

 Basic Rules

 In FreeCell, you can only move one card at a time.
-Here are the key rules:
+The key rules are:

-- Building in the tableau: Cards can be placed on top of each other in descending order with alternating colors (red on black, black on red).
+- Building in the tableau: Cards can be stacked in descending order with alternating colors (red on black, black on red).

-- Free cells: Each of the 4 free cells can hold one card.
-These serve as temporary storage spaces.
+- Free cells: Each of the 4 free cells holds one card and acts as temporary storage.

-- Empty columns: An empty column can accept any card or card sequence.
+- Empty columns: An empty column can take any card or sequence.

 - Foundations: Start with an Ace and build up to King in the same suit.